kegsay/gorbslam/README.md

 Currently you can run the following binaries:
  - `orbcheck`: run the ORB feature extractor on an image or on a video capture device.
+ - `parsevocab`: parse an ORBvoc.txt file to create an ORB vocabulary.

 ### Requirements